biocompibens/phenexplain/README.md

 `python phenexplain.py BBBC021_selection.zip -l`

-* The following command will generate 5 examples of translations from DMSO (condition index 0) to taxol at concentration 3 µM/ml (condition index 72).
-The script will also output an HTML file for easy exploration of the images (explore options to generate .avi, .gif or .png files):
+* The following command will generate a video (.avi file that can be read with Fiji) grid of 5 examples of translations from DMSO (condition index 0) to taxol at concentration 3 µM/ml (condition index 72):

-`python phenexplain.py BBBC021_selection.zip -w BBBC021_weights_5600.pkl -M single -s 20 -n 5 -t 0,72`
+`python phenexplain.py BBBC021_selection.zip -w BBBC021_weights_5600.pkl -M single -s 50 -n 5 -t 0,72 -o out.avi`

 ## Using Phenexplain on your own dataset